miyuki-starmiya/javascript/react/README.md

 - atom: it is `state` that is read from any component
   - key: state key
   - default: default value
-- selector: atomを参照するstate
+- selector: atom を参照する state

 ## Hooks

 - useRecoilState: get and set
 - useRecoilValue: only get